 Who is it for?

-Gusto is designed for small businesses and accountants looking to streamline their payroll and benefits.
-It also offers a reward program for accountants.
+Gusto is designed for small businesses and accountants who want to streamline their payroll and benefits.
+It also offers an accountant reward program.

 Why is it awesome?